-What Can a Handyman Do in Bradford in Bradford County, Florida?
+What Can a Handyman Do Without a License in Bradford in Bradford County, Florida?

 In Florida, most handyman work is legal without a state contractor license only when it is truly “minor” work that does not require a building permit and does not involve regulated trades (electrical/plumbing/HVAC/roofing/structural).
 Florida has a well-known handyman exemption commonly applied as “under $500 including labor and materials” for minor repairs, but it does not allow you to act as a contractor for permitted work or for any regulated trade work.
 In Bradford County/City of Starke area, you should expect to need a local Business Tax Receipt (business license) even if you are exempt from state contractor licensing.